Kotka

 The student selection is conditional until information about your qualifications used for applying has been checked.
 Qualifications are verified either from the national database in Finland or from the certificate copies uploaded on the application form.
 In case there is something unclear about your qualifications or certificates, you may also be asked to present the original certificates at the beginning of your studies.

 Non-EU/EEA students need a student residence permit for the studies delivered on campus.
-Note that you cannot apply for a residence permit for studies that are delivered fully online (first study year in Environmental Engineering and Wellbeing Management).
+Note that you cannot apply for a residence permit for studies that are delivered fully online (first study year in Environmental Engineering and Rehabilitation programme).

 The residence permit application is submitted online but in addition, you must personally visit a Finnish embassy or consulate for identification as part of this process.
 The process takes several months.

-Apply for your residence permit immediately (within a week from admission) to ensure you have the permit in time for beginning the studies.
+Submit your residence permit application and book the required appointment to the Finnish embassy/consulate immediately (within a week from admission), to ensure you have the permit in time and can be present on campus by the given deadline.

 The Finnish Immigration Services make decisions on residence permits for part-time studies on a case-by-case basis.
 Information on the mode of study is included in the admission notice for the purpose of applying for a residence permit.